Sheffield Blitz: 12 December raid

 At 11:44 pm, The Marples Hotel itself received a direct hit.
-The death toll there was 78 this was the single biggest loss of life in the attacks.
+The death toll of this incident was 78, the single biggest loss of life in the attacks.
 Full details of the identities of the victims and the extensive police efforts made to ensure everyone was identified can be found in the Sheffield City Archives.
-The myth that some bodies were left in situ is just that – the deceased were found in the cellar which was effectively a huge concrete box with deep encasing floors and walls.
-The location is beneath the carriageway outside the Marples building.
+The deceased were later found in the cellar, a large concrete box with deep encasing floors and walls beneath the carriageway outside the Marples building.